julien-h/scripts/README.md

 # Julien-h's scripts

-This repo contains the bash and python scripts I wrote.
+This repo contains the bash and python scripts I wrote when using Windows 10 OS.

 ## Index